thomas992/Lux/documentation/README.md

 ## Comments

-LoLa provides only single-line comments:
+Lux provides only single-line comments:

 ```js
 // This is a comment